tjanson/rpi-cross/README.md

 All of these work for me, but I’m sure there are plenty of kinks to work out.
 Whatever your experience, please do provide feedback! :)

-**2014-09-16: I haven’t uploaded the prebuilt toolchains yet.
-The following guide won’t work!** I’m on it, but Github’s upload is surprisingly finicky.

 Usage
 -----